AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Step_Followed.md

 WHERE date.year = 2020;
 ```

 This join was essential for building the time-intelligence foundation.
-The date dimension table enables year and month-level slicing in Power BI — without it, the year/month filter buttons on every dashboard page would not function.
+The date dimension table enables year and month-level slicing in Power BI; without it,
+the year/month filter buttons on every dashboard page would not function.

 **Total revenue for a specific year**